entropy-lab/entropylab-docs-open/end_user/docs/quam/overview.md

     print(manager.generate_config())
 ```

-The administrator class is initialized simply by passing the path to a persistent DB to which all the parameters needed to run the experiment are saved.
+The manager class is initialized simply by passing the path to a persistent DB to which all the parameters needed to run the experiment are saved.
 All objects needed to generate QUA configuration can be added to the `ConfigBuilder` object, config can be generated, once the `Parameter`s are set (or reset) by the administrator.
 Administrator implements the `prepare_config` method.
 In this specific example, a `controller` and a `Transmon` are added.
 The administrator fills in information about, for example, the physical ports that connect the OPX to the IQ mixer.
 The adminstrator parametrizes the local oscillator frequency of the transmon with the parameter `lo`.

 # QuAM